sentinel-seed/sentinel/paper/PAPER.md

 ### 7.3 Implications for Embodied AI

-The +16% improvement on SafeAgentBench for Claude is particularly significant.
+The embodied AI results are particularly significant: +44% improvement on BadRobot adversarial attacks and +16% on SafeAgentBench safe planning tasks.
 As LLMs are deployed in robotic systems, the ability to improve safety without model modification becomes valuable.
+The strong defense against adversarial manipulation (BadRobot) suggests that prompt-based alignment can protect against both accidental unsafe behaviors and intentional attacks targeting physical agents.
 Developers can apply Sentinel as an additional safety layer atop existing measures.

 ### 7.4 Self-Preservation and Corrigibility